uttamkn/mangaplace/README.md

 ## roadmap

-### first checkpoint
+### todo

-- test out every endpoint using curl and see if you are able to get images and pdfs
+- [x] test out every endpoint using curl and see if you are able to get images and pdfs
-- write a few functions that will give you the pdf if you give the name of the manga or something
+- [x] write a few functions that will give you the pdf if you give the name of the manga or something
-- just write a switch statement to get the geners and popular ones and get option to download chapters and shit
-- if this all are working you can go to next phase
+- [x] bring typer in and make all the interacting happen
+- [ ] give him options to select top 10 normally or all options in fzf and handle the case where he doesn't have fzf like check /usr/bin/fzf
+- [ ] make chapter number as output with the manga title